Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Supplementary Experiments

-Adversarial MAB algorithms are designed for environments where the reward distribution changes over time.
-In contrast, stochastic MAB algorithms assume that rewards are drawn from fixed but unknown probability distributions.
-To validate our choice and address our method's robustness, we compare Exp3 with the stochastic MAB algorithm MOSS (Minimax Optimal Strategy in the Stochastic case)~\citep{audibert09moss}.
-MOSS trades off exploration and exploitation by pulling the arm~$k$ with highest upper confidence bound given by:
+Adversarial MAB algorithms are designed for settings where reward distributions can change over time, making them naturally suited to RL.
+In contrast, stochastic MAB algorithms assume that rewards are drawn from fixed but unknown distributions.
+To validate our design choice and assess robustness, we compare LRRL using Exp3 with the stochastic MAB algorithm MOSS (Minimax Optimal Strategy in the Stochastic case)~\citep{audibert09moss}.

-where $\hat{\mu}_k(n)$ is the empirical average reward for arm $k$ and $n_k(n)$ is the number of times it has been pulled up to round $n$.
+MOSS balances exploration and exploitation by selecting the arm $k$ with the largest upper confidence bound:

-In Figure~\ref{fig:ablation_n_arms}, we use different bandit step-sizes $\alpha$ for Exp3 and parameter $\rho$, which balances exploration and exploitation in MOSS.
-Additionally, the bandit feedback used in MOSS is the average cumulative reward $\frac{R}{C}$.
-The results indicate that while Exp3 performs better overall, MOSS can still achieve competitive results depending on the amount of exploration, demonstrating the robustness of our approach regarding the MAB algorithm employed.
+where $\hat{\mu}_k(n)$ is the empirical average reward of arm $k$, and $n_k(n)$ is the number of times it has been pulled up to round $n$.
+In our experiments (Figure~\ref{fig:ablation_n_arms}), we vary the step-size $\alpha$ for Exp3 and the exploration parameter $\rho$ for MOSS, using average cumulative return $f_n$ as feedback for MOSS.